Pocket Gamer Helsinki 2023 is almost up on us.

 What is the most common mistake you see being made in the games sector?

-What is the most important KPI indicator for you, and why?
+What is the most overhyped trend over the past 12 months and why?

 What do you enjoy most about working in the mobile games industry?